ddbj/www/_dra/metadata-e.md

 ## Objects {#objects}

 The metadata describes how the associated data have been obtained.
-The metadata are composed of 6 objects and each of these objects is defined by its [XML schema](https://github.com/ddbj/pub/tree/master/docs/dra/xsd/1-5) and is related each other.
+The metadata are composed of 6 objects and each of these objects is defined by its [XML schema](https://github.com/ddbj/pub/tree/master/docs/dra) and is related each other.
+[Metadata examples](/dra/example-e.html)

 {% include image.html url="books/sra_object.png" caption="Data model" class="w500" %}